-- SynVivo Pneumatic Primer Device (Catalog #205001) - 1 mL BD plastic syringes or other 1 mL syringes (Catalog # 203004) - 24-gauge blunt tip needles (Catalog # 204002) - Tygon microbore tubing, 0.02" ID X 0.06" OD (Catalog # 201005) - Clamps (Catalog # 202003) - Forceps - Syringe Pump capable of flow rates from 10nl/min to 10ul/min - Hemacytometer Reagents: - Endothelial Cells (primary or cell line) - Complete Endothelial Media - Dissociation reagents and neutralizers - 1X PBS without calcium or magnesium or - Serum-free endothelial cell basal medium Protocol: - 1.
-Endothelial cells should be dissociated, centrifuged, and concentrated to approximately 2-5x10 cells/mL.
+- 1. Endothelial cells should be dissociated, centrifuged, and concentrated to approximately 3x10 cells/mL.
 Note: Do not expose primary cells to trypsin longer than necessary.
-Most primary cells will dissociate in about 3 minutes. - 2.
-Place a drop of PBS or serum-free basal media at the base of the inlet Port A tubing to be removed. - 3.
-Gently remove the tubing-the water should cover the port once the tubing is removed, and should remain there until new Tygon tubing is inserted into the port.
+Most primary cells will dissociate in <3 minutes. - 2.
+Place a drop of PBS at the base of the inlet Port A tubing to be removed. - 3.
+Gently remove the tubing-the liquid droplet should cover the port once the tubing is removed, and should remain there until new Tygon tubing is inserted into the port.
 This will prevent air from entering the chip. - 4.
 Remove the clamp on the outlet Port B. - 5.
 Attach a 24-gauge blunt-tip needle to a 1 mL syringe.
 Cut 5-8 inches of Tygon tubing and attach one end to the needle. - 6.
 Draw the cells up only into the Tygon tubing and mount the syringe onto a syringe pump. - 7.
-Ensure that the tubing is free of air bubbles and allow a convex meniscus to form at the end of the tubing.

-- 8. Insert the tubing into the Port A-the meniscus and the drop of water will form a bridge to prevent air from entering the chip as the tubing is inserted. - 9.
+Ensure that the tubing is free of air bubbles and allow a convex meniscus to form at the end of the tubing. - Insert the tubing into the Port A-the meniscus and the drop of water will form a bridge to prevent air from entering the chip as the tubing is inserted. - 9.
 Clean the fluid from the surface of the chip. - 10.
-Begin the injection at $3 \mu L/min$ . - 11.
+Begin the injection at 3 $\mu$ L/min. - 11.
 Observe the chip as the cells are flowing.
 Once the vascular channel is filled with cells, clamp the outlet tubing (Port B) and stop the flow. - 12.
 Cut the inlet tubing to separate the chip from the syringe. - 13.
 Repeat this process for the other vascular channels using Port E and F. Cells should be uniformly dispersed at this moment. - 14.
-Place the chip in the incubator for a minimum of 4 hours before changing media. - 15.
-Media can be gently exchanged by hand via syringe, or exchanged via programmable syringe pump overnight using the following steps: - a.
-Prepare a 1 mL syringe with endothelial cell media and attach a 24-gauge blunt-tip needle and a 12 to 20-inch length of Tygon tubing. - b.
-Mount the syringe to a programmable syringe pump and connect the Tygon tubing to the SynBBB chip in the incubator. - c.
-Program the following: - i.
-Step 1: infuse 3 μL/min, 0:05:00 (5 minutes) - ii.
-Step 2: pause 6:00:00 hours - iii.
-Step 3: Repeat from Step 1, 5 times - d.
-Run the program overnight - 16.
-For a co-culture model, continue with "Establishing Co-Culture".
-For a monoculture model, skip to "3D Shear Model"
+Place the chip in the incubator for a minimum of 4 hours before inducing continuous flow. - 15.
+Continuous flow of cell media is slowly ramped via programmable syringe pump overnight using the following steps: - Prepare a 1 mL syringe with endothelial cell media and attach a 24gauge blunt-tip needle and a 12 to 20-inch length of Tygon tubing. - b) Mount the syringe to a programmable syringe pump and connect the Tygon tubing to the SynBBB chip in the incubator. - c) Program the following: - i.
+Step 1: infuse 0.02 μL/min, 2:00:00 (2 hours) - ii.
+Step 2: infuse 0.03 μL/min, 2:00:00 (2 hours) - iii.
+Step 3: infuse 0.04 $\mu$ L/min, 2:00:00 (2 hours) - iv.
+Step 4: infuse 0.05 $\mu$ L/min, 14:00:00 (14 hours) - d) Start the flow program. - 16.
+For a tri-culture model, continue with "Establishing Tri-Culture".
+For a monoculture model, skip to "3D Shear Monoculture Model".

-Establishing Co-Culture
+Establishing Tri-culture

-Brain endothelial cells cultured in alongside astrocytes will form tighter junctions than brain endothelial cells alone.
-The following protocol is an example of co-culture using brain endothelial cells and astrocytes.
+HBMVECs cultured alongside astrocytes and pericytes will form tighter junctions than brain endothelial cells alone.
+The following protocol is an example of triculture using primary brain endothelial cells cultured alongside primary human astrocytes and pericytes.
 This protocol may be adapted for any vascular-tissue model.

-- SynVivo Pneumatic Primer Device (Catalog #205001) - 1 mL BD plastic syringes or other 1 mL syringes (Catalog # 203004) - 24-gauge blunt tip needles (Catalog # 204002) - Tygon microbore tubing, 0.02" ID X 0.06" OD (Catalog # 201005) - Clamps (Catalog # 202003) - Forceps - Syringe Pump capable of flow rates from 10 nl/min to 10 μl/min - Hemacytometer Reagents:
+- SynVivo Pneumatic Primer Device (Catalog #205001) - 1 mL BD plastic syringes or other 1 mL syringes (Catalog # 203004) - 24-gauge blunt tip needles (Catalog # 204002) - Tygon microbore tubing, 0.02" ID X 0.06" OD (Catalog # 201005) - Clamps (Catalog # 202003) - Forceps - Syringe Pump capable of flow rates from 10nl/min to 10μl/min - Hemacytometer